-This is Part Two of a three-part series on unhealed emotional wounds.
-This post provides pragmatic steps to emotional restoration using prayer and God’s Word.
+This is Part Two in a four-part series on emotional wounds, providing pragmatic steps to emotional restoration using prayer and God’s Word.

 The Purpose of Pain

-Part one concluded with Father God’s willingness to heal and restore our damaged emotions.
+Part one concluded with Abba’s willingness to heal and restore our damaged emotions.
 Here I discuss some practical steps to begin the emotional healing process in our lives.
 Are these the only way?
 Certainly, not!
-They’re what worked for me and the few that came to mind.
+They’re what worked for me and can for you, too!

 Why should we pursue soul care?
 Because our shortcomings can inhibit us from fulfilling our destiny.
-Whether your hurt stems from childhood trauma, a heart broken by betrayal, the grief of loss through death or divorce or another devastating experience, God sent His Son to this earth to save us, as well as to comfort those who mourn and bring tender salve to those whose with shattered hearts.
+Whether your hurt stems from childhood trauma, a heart broken by betrayal, the grief of loss through death, divorce or devastation, God sent His Son to this earth to save us, as well as to comfort those who mourn.
+Jesus is a tender salve to those whose with shattered hearts.

-God is intent upon healing us per Psalm 34:18: The Lord is close to the brokenhearted; He rescues those whose spirits are crushed (NLT).
+God is intent upon healing us (Psalm 34:18) The Lord is close to the brokenhearted; He rescues those whose spirits are crushed (NLT).
 The MSG version reads: If your heart is broken, you’ll find God right there.
 His deep desire is to restore our soul (Ps 23:3) as in repair, renovate and reestablish our mind, will and emotions for we are spirit beings with souls (1 Thessalonians 5:23, Hebrews 4:12).

 “When God reveals weaknesses in our lives, it’s not to condemn us.
 His goal is closure, not exposure.
 His fire is to refine us, and His faceting machine, like that of a master jeweler, is to shape us into the finest diamond possible.”
 Dutch Sheets, The Pleasure of His Company

-In Psalm 139:23-24, David said, “Search me and know my heart; try me and know my anxious thoughts; and see if there be any hurtful way within me, and lead me into the everlasting way.”
+Psalmist David said in 139:23-24, “Search me and know my heart; try me and know my anxious thoughts; and see if there be any hurtful way within me, and lead me into the everlasting way.”
 Hurtful ways here originates from the Hebrew word otseb meaning pain, sorrow or a harmful habit including idolatry or forms of wickedness.
 It’s as if the psalmist asks the Lord to expose our blind spots to us, along with buried pain or unhealed wounds.
 It’s a dangerous prayer but so necessary to our emotional wellness.